Computability and Beltrami fields in Euclidean space: Turing machines and dynamical systems

-It is key to this work that a Turing machine can be simulated by a dynamical system (a vector field or a diffeomorphism).
+where we set $\Delta(q_{halt},t):=(q_{halt},t)$ for any tape $t$. } It is key to this work that a Turing machine can be simulated by a dynamical system (a vector field or a diffeomorphism).
 As usual, this is defined in terms of the halting problem for Turing machines.
 Specifically:

 \begin{defi} Let $X$ be a vector field on a manifold $M$.
 We say it is Turing complete if for any integer $k\geq 0$, given a Turing machine $T$, an input tape $t$, and a finite string $(t_{-k}^*,...,t_k^*)$ of symbols of the alphabet, there exist an explicitly constructible point $p\in M$ and an open set $U\subset M$ such that the orbit\footnote{Here by orbit we always refer to the ``trajectory", that is the orbit for positive times.} of $X$ through $p$ intersects $U$ if and only if $T$ halts with an output tape whose positions $-k,...,k$ correspond to the symbols $t_{-k}^*,...,t_k^*$. \end{defi}